proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-Psqlrc-common-settings.md

 ---
 layout: single
-title: "(TIL) PSQL: Use a psqlrc File For Common Settings"
+title: "PSQL: Use a psqlrc File For Common Settings"
 date: 2017-02-02 20:57
 modified: 2017-02-02 20:57
 categories: til